lukso-network/tools-lukso-cli/README.md

 ## Setting up the Node

-Process of setting up the node using the LUSKO CLI.
+Process of setting up the node using the LUKSO CLI.

 ### Installing the LUKSO CLI